 Instructions

-- Scoop out squash (no seeds!) and add to broth and leak mixture.
+- Scoop out squash seeds and add to broth and leek mixture.

 Linda Johnston